 Compatible with Solar

 Our Open Direct System is compatible with solar.
+You can plan to install solar panels initially or at any time in the future.
 Check out our Solar Energy Library for more information about how to integrate solar panels into your radiant heating system.

 Do It Yourself Friendly